ministryofjustice/moj-frontend/docs/content-standards/style-guide.md

 {% accordionSection "N" %}

 ### naming
-If you're naming a service in DPS, you should follow the [DPS naming guidelines](https://docs.google.com/document/d/1Va7AIp6cmlyNgs_x42A4KHw3wo5NFQebYO6EhO3lJxg/edit?usp=sharing).
+If you're naming a service in DPS, you should follow the [DPS naming guidelines (MoJ staff only)](https://docs.google.com/document/d/1Va7AIp6cmlyNgs_x42A4KHw3wo5NFQebYO6EhO3lJxg/edit?usp=sharing).

 ### NDelius
 Not nDelius, Ndelius or Delius.
 It's the case management system in probation.